When to Plant

 Please note that the temperature of the soil lags behind the air temperature.
 You can generally plant later than the windows provided in this map.
 As long as the ground is not frozen, you can still plant.

 A pure white, lily-flowered tulip with raspberry flames.
 Makes a head-turning mass display.
 Also lovely sprinkled through a perennial border or cottage garden.
-Shown with the emerging flower heads of Allium Globemaster.

 |Flower Color||White with Red|